CamdenKo/int/SPEC.md

 Take a look at `designs/` to see how the finished website should look.
 Focus on functionality first!

+## Acceptance Criteria

+- [ ] Minimum Transaction Amount input is Editable
+- [ ] Options are toggleable
+- [ ] Toggled on Options are grouped and listed
+- [ ] On submit, an alert with VALID rules appears

 ## Let's Do This

 - clone the repo